Azure/FTALive-Sessions/content/analytics/fabric/lakehouse-warehouse-made-easy/content.md

 --------------------------------------------------------------------
 --------------------------------------------------------------------

-## Challenge: Power BI Import Mode or DirectQuery
+## Power BI Challenge #1: Import Mode or DirectQuery

 Storage Mode| Pros| Cons
 ---------|----------|---------
  Direct Query | Real Time Data, No limitation in Data size, No overhead in Data Refresh | Lower in Performance, Limited DAX support, Less data source compatibility
  Import Mode | Faster in performance, Additional Data Transformation, Offline access, no dependency with the source system once the data is loaded | Data Staleness, Very large volume of data, ETL overhead during Data Refresh, Data copy is required.

+## Power BI Challenge #2: Semantic Models not accessible
+Data within a Semantic Model is not easily accessible from other engines.

-## Solution: DirectLake Mode
+## Solution #1: DirectLake Mode

 The objective of DirectLake mode is to address the limitations found in both Direct Query and Import modes, while also integrating the benefits of each of these modes.